0xOmen/flex-html/README.md

-Create a basic front end for Flex
+A basic front end for Flex in HTML

 Connect
 ethers.js connection to browser wallet.
 So far only tested with Metamask